mendix/docs/content/appstore/modules/gallery.md

 ### 1.2 Advanced Options

 The gallery has an option to enable advanced options.
-When toggle this option on, it enables numerous features to customize your gallery:
+When this option is toggled on, it enables numerous features to customize your gallery:

 * Pagination type
 * Pagination position